AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/Circle Management/manage-servers.md

 ## Retrieve details of joined servers

-Retrieves the detailed information of the servers that the specified user exists.
+Retrieves the detailed information of the servers that the specified user exists (by page).

 ### HTTP request